frequency-chain/docs/pages/Basics/MessageSourceAccounts.md

 An MSA can [delegate](#delegate-verb-ie-to-delegate), or grant access to Providers to take action on their behalf.
 Providers use the Capacity Economic System to serve the users that delegate to them.

-### Delegation accomplishes two primary objectives:
+### Delegation accomplishes two primary objectives

 1. It allows users to interact with Frequency without in-depth knowledge of blockchain technology.
 2. Shifts the responsibility of transaction fees from the individual to the Provider.